 - The responsibility to attend class on a regular basis and to make normal progress toward graduation.
 Full-time students normally take eight semesters to graduate, while a part-time student might require up to 16 semesters.
 Repeated course withdrawals may jeopardize eligibility for financial assistance.
-Length of time may vary for adult (EXCEL) and graduate students.
+Length of time may vary for adult (Professional Programs) and graduate students.

 - The responsibility to repay all educational loans according to the repayment provisions agreed on at the time loans were accepted and promissory notes were signed.

 - The right to apply for additional assistance when increased financial need can be demonstrated and funds are available.

 - The right to appeal a decision to the Director of Financial Aid or Academic Concerns Committee.